anhybear/hello-world/README.md

 # hello-world
-Where I have intercourse with my ideas
+A creative copywriter exploring the world of coding Here I have intercourse with my ideas